EvaMcSweeney/hello-world/README.md

 # hello-world
 First repository
-This is my first time to start to create a repository, so I can understand devs better
+This is my first time to start to create a repository, so I can understand devs better.